FlashHit/VU-PixelsMod/README.md

 # If you stil want pixelmod 1.4.4 ,dont worry look in archive.(not updated !)

-# On default ALL modules are active !
+# On default almost all modules are active !
+# The no recoil mods are inactive due long loading time
+# Firedata can be shared with other type class vehicles or weapons.

 # Last Update: 16-11-2022
 - Kornet and tow launchers have pimped ammo and explosion xD